An interactive floor that you can take places!

 - Because these solutions include proprietary hardware, they can be expensive to ship and difficult to have serviced.

-- There are also some serious limitations on the accuracy of the tracking, because generally the camera is mounted at an extreme angle in order to keep them in the same box as the projector and the computer.
-Because of this, the camera that tracks the motion isn't as accurate as a top-down sensor would be.
+- There are limitations on the accuracy of the tracking, because the camera is mounted at an extreme angle in order to keep it in the same box as the projector and the computer.
+Because of this, the camera that tracks the motion isn't as accurate as a top-down camera would be.
 (Experia has a camera that extends from the box, which improves the tracking quite a bit, but because it only extends a small distance, the size of the interactive area is limited.)

 Coding your own solution